 - Bee spray: Bee sprays act on the bee’s nervous system.
-It causes paralysis eventually leading to death.
+It causes paralysis, eventually leading to death.
 You need to be careful while dealing with such pesticides.
-These chemicals maybe harmful to both humans and animals.
+These chemicals were maybe harmful to both humans and animals.
 Maintain a safe distance from the nest while spraying and wear protective gear.

 - Insecticidal dust: You may apply insecticidal dust on bees to kill the nest.
 Then, follow the instructions in the manual guide.